jcolag/entropy-arbitrage/2023-06-08-booby-trap.md

  > **COMPUTER**: A development stage prototype schematic at Utopia Planitia.
 Drafting room five of the Mars Station, Stardate 40174.

-You may already know this, but [Utopia Planitia](https://en.wikipedia.org/wiki/Utopia_Planitia) does, in fact, exist.
+You may already know this, but {% wiki Utopia_Planitia|Utopia Planitia|en %} does, in fact, exist.
 Multiple Martian probes have landed there, to begin their exploration.

  > **LAFORGE**: Great.
 Another woman who won't get personal with me in the holodeck.
 Leah, I want to find a way to supplement the energy supply to the ship and to the engines.
 Could we alter the matter-antimatter paths?